On the Doubt about Margin Explanation of Boosting: Background

-Instead of the whole function space, much work developed margin-based data-dependent bounds for generalization error, e.g., empirical cover number \citep{Shawe-Taylor:Williamson1999}, empirical fat-shattering dimension \citep{Antos:Kegl:Linder:Lugosi2002}, Rademacher and Gaussian complexities \citep{Koltchinskii:Panchanko2002,Koltchinskii:Panchanko2005}.
-Some of these bounds are proven to be sharper than Theorem~\ref{thm:Scha}, but it is difficult, or even impossible, to directly show that these bounds are sharper than the minimum bound of Theorem~\ref{thm:brei}, and fail to explain the resistance of \texttt{AdaBoost} to overfitting.
+Instead of the whole function space, much work developed margin-based data-dependent bounds for generalization error, e.g., empirical cover number \citep{Shawe-Taylor:Williamson1999}, empirical fat-shattering dimension \citep{Antos:Kegl:Linder:Lugosi2002}, Rademacher and Gaussian complexities \citep{Koltchinskii:Panchanko2002,Koltchinskii:Panchanko2005}, etc. Some of these bounds are proven to be sharper than Theorem~\ref{thm:Scha}, but it is hard to show that these bounds are sharper than the bounds of Theorems~\ref{thm:brei} and \ref{thm:wang}, and fail to explain the resistance of \texttt{AdaBoost} to overfitting.